Market Advisory Committee Review

 Last updated:

-As a result, a review of the structure and operation of the MAC is required, to ensure that it remains able to perform its functions effectively and that it is fit for purpose to provide advice on the expanded ESMR, including on power system Security and Reliability related matters.
+As a result, a review of the structure and operation of the MAC was commenced, to ensure that it remains able to perform its functions effectively and that it is fit for purpose to provide advice on the expanded ESM Rules as the energy transition continues.

-The Review of the MAC will assess whether the:
+The Review of the MAC is assessing whether the:

 • MAC is fit for purpose, and in particular, that it operates efficiently and provides balanced, timely and useful advice to the Coordinator;

-• MAC members are participating in the interests of the stakeholder groups that they represent rather than on representing the specific interest of any organisation or person; and
+• MAC members are participating in the interests of the stakeholder groups that they represent rather than representing the specific interest of any organisation or person.

 The Review is being undertaken in three stages: